How to Detox Your Mouth Naturally After a Sugary Meal – 3 Fast, Dentist-Approved Ways (Stop Cavities Before They Start)

 However, rinsing with mouthwash after every meal is not recommended.
 Many commercial mouthwashes contain alcohol, artificial flavors, and low pH that can actually increase dryness and acidity.
 Even “natural” mouthwashes with essential oils should be used only once or twice daily, not after every meal.

-Next time someone tells you rinsing is unnecessary, share this article.
+Next time someone tells you rinsing is unnecessary, you could always pass this article on to them.
 And for yourself, commit to the water rinse habit starting today.
-It’s the simplest way to Detox Your Mouth Naturally After a Sugary Meal without any special products.
+The best way to detox your mouth naturally after a sugary meal is that you do not require anything really new or different.

 How to Detox After Eating a Lot of Sugar (Emergency Action Plan)